projectara/greybus-spec/source/control.rst

     This operation is sent by a module to the SVC to tell the SVC this interface is associated with a battery.
-The SVC can then use battery protocol operations in order to further inquire about the battery’s status.
+The SVC can then use battery protocol operations in order to further inquire about the battery's status.
 The device id indicates where the response should go and and tells the SVC the interface through which a battery connection can be established.